DrBomb/mycms/README.md

 ## What is my cms?

-My CMS will be a Content-Managin-System developed by myself, using Flask as a backend and React as a frontend.
+My CMS will be a Content-Management-System developed by myself, using Flask as a backend and React as a frontend.

 I'm making this out or a personal project, I know there must be multitude of CMS' which can do better than mine, but this is an excercise for me too.